SEI-R-2-22/u2_lesson_react_router/README.md

 )
 ```

-By making `BrowserRouter` the root component of our app, all child components, including `App` will have access to a `history` object through which information like the current location and url can be accessed or changed.
+By making `BrowserRouter` the root component of our app, all child components, including `App` will have access to a `history` object through which information like the current location and URL can be accessed or changed.
 Additionally, in order to use the other routing components provided by React Router, a `BrowserRouter` provider component is necessary.

 ![](https://ncoughlin.com/static/f0a60a719be3f7c71e060208204d7319/74549/1.png)